-You could also need a pet passport for your dog if they are travelling from the UK to a listed or unlisted country, and then returning to the UK.
+You could also need a dog passport if they are travelling from the UK to a listed or unlisted country, and then returning to the UK.
 The requirements to enter or return to the UK with your dog include: your pet being microchipped, having a pet passport, tapeworm treatment and having a rabies vaccination.
 The destination country will demand their own specific set of rules and these differ from country to country.

-A pet passport lists the different treatments your pet has had, this is because some treatments are required for travel to certain countries.
-You can get a pet passport from certain vets in EU countries and the other countries the UK accepts pet passports from.
-If your vet doesn’t specialise in pet passports, you can ask them for the nearest vet that does, or you can contact the Animal and Plant Health Agency.
+A dog passport lists the different treatments your dog has had, this is because some treatments are required for travel to certain countries.
+You can get a dog passport from certain vets in EU countries and the other countries that the UK accepts dog passports from.
+If your vet doesn’t specialise in pet passports, you can ask them for the nearest vet that does, or you can contact the Animal and Plant Health Agency (APHA).
 Alternatively, PetAir can take care of the whole travel process for you.
 Being owned & run by vets we can take care of all the paperwork required for your dog to travel.

 To be issued a pet passport you’ll need your dog, it’s identity and vaccination records and any rabies blood test results.
 The passport is only valid if you meet the entry requirements.

 Before you travel you should check the following sections are filled in on your pet passport:

 - Details of ownership – This must be signed by you.

 - Marking or identification of your dog

 - Vaccination against rabies

 - Tapeworm treatment under the Echinococcus treatment section – for travel into UK.